Free C# Tutorials

-The KeyDown Event in C# .NET
+The Keydown Event In C# .Net

 The KeyDown event works in a similar way the MouseDown event - access an EventArg and write code to detect which key was pressed.
+But a KeyDown event for a form doesn't make much sense.
+So add a textbox to your form.

-The KeyDown Event
+The KeyDown event in C#

 Now double click the name of the event to open up its code stub.
 You should see this: